|my morning meditation|

 This week's question has helped me lift my view to the future, so that this last week of work hasn't been too sad, this last week of the school year, but instead incredibly satisfying, full of so many highlights :

-- Having one of the undocumented students I'd worked with to get the alternative to FAFSA filled out with all her family's records of taxes paid here so she can attend community college hunted me down because she and her family wanted to take pictures with me -- and then her coming in after graduation to go through the online orientation-- where months ago she had given up on college.
+- One of the undocumented students I'd worked with for hours, standing at her shoulder as she sweated over the alternative to FAFSA filled out with all her family's records of taxes -- I hadn't realized we have taxpayers who don't have the privileges of citizenship! -- so she can attend community college came and she'd hunted me down last spring at graduation because she and her family wanted to take pictures with me -- and then her coming in this week to go through the online orientation before her college classes start.

 - Talking with one of this year's scholarship recipients, advising him about college options -- comforting him when he began to feel overwhelmed, assuring him of the people behind him who believe in him.